danielml1003/danielml1003/README.md

 Create a file named youtube-workflow.yml in the .github/workflows/ directory of your repository.

-Paste the workflow code from the video or from here: https://github.com/gautamkrishnar/blog-post-workflow
+Paste the workflow code from here: https://github.com/gautamkrishnar/blog-post-workflow

 Make sure to replace the placeholder channel_id.
 -->